 How to use the TRIPSpeed Shape tab and controls

-Use this tab to decide whether the modeled speed shape behaves enough like your FIT-derived baseline across grade.
+Use this tab to decide whether the modeled speed shape tracks your FIT-derived baseline across grade.

-This is usually the first real shape-review step after ingest.
+This is the first shape-review step after Ingest.

 What this tab is for

-Does the modeled speed shape match the observed FIT baseline well enough to trust, or is there a specific mismatch I need to fix?
+Does the modeled speed curve match the observed FIT baseline across the dataset, or is there a specific mismatch to correct?

-Do not start by moving controls just because they are available.
+Do not move controls just because they are available.

 Step 1: Open the Speed Shape tab